openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

-After we have defined the scenario and the radio environment, nodes can be created using the node creator, which is contained in the ``wifimac.support`` package or in the resepective IP-packages.
-We distinguis between two types of nodes:
+After we have defined the scenario and the radio environment, nodes can be created using the node creator, which is contained in the ``wifimac.support`` package or in the respective IP-packages.
+We distinguish between two types of nodes:

 Virtual nodes
    are nodes that do not have a position (and mobility) and